Travel to the UK during Covid-19: What you need to know before you go

 All islands except for Skye, Bute, Arran and Gigha remain in level 3.
 Travel in and out of the area is banned, and restaurants are open until 6 p.m. but must not serve alcohol.

 Northern Ireland entered a six-week lockdown on December 26.
 All nonessential shops are closed, and restaurants are open for takeaway and delivery only.
-Off-licenses must close at 8 p.m.
+Liquor stores must close at 8 p.m.

 Useful links

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.